-The customer contracts acquired as part of the acquisition of Cerillion Technologies Limited are to be amortised over a period of 7 years.
+The customer contracts acquired as part of the acquisition of Cerillion Technologies Limited are to be amortised on a straight-line basis over a period of 7 years.

 (iv) Intellectual property rights

 Intellectual property rights acquired as part of a business combination are recognised at fair value based on an estimate of future profits.
 Intellectual property rights are amortised over the perceived period that they will generate economic benefits.
 This is calculated using in depth analysis of future revenue from cash flow forecasts.